 When staging your home for guests, consider what they’ll see on a listing.
 A window may have an amazing view, but if there are no accents around it, it could fall flat.
 Take that same window and imagine an elegant chaise lounge in front of it, a bold bookcase in the corner, and a unique lamp on a side table.
 With a few simple additions, this room’s appeal and comfort rose steeply.

 Interior design requires finding a balance.
 Guests don’t want a stale, empty room, but too many personal effects can also be off-putting.
 Posters of regional attractions, local art, and traditional decor (such as an antler chandelier in a Lake Tahoe cabin) are all safe bets to include.
+For a very detailed look at how one interior designer completely remodeled one of our Beaver Creek homes (pictured on the left), check out our Vacation Rental Design Tips here, which includes before and after photos and great advice straight from an expert.

 10. Invest in a kitchen update